Signatures of Parafermion Zero Modes in Fractional Quantum Hall-Superconductor Heterostructures: Tunneling currents

 We can see from Fig. \ref{fig:I}(c,d) that the backscattering term explicitly breaks the $\Z_m$ symmetry and results in a $4\pi$ periodicity in the Josephson current.

-If there are no terms violating the total quasiparticle parity at the tunneling junction, e.g. terms proportional to $\al^{(1)\da}_L\al^{(1)}_0$, there will be no transitions between different channels of the tunneling current.
+If no terms violate the total quasiparticle parity at the junction, e.g. terms proportional to $\al^{(1)\da}_L\al^{(1)}_0$, there will be no transitions between different channels of the tunneling current.
 However, at finite temperature, thermal excitations can break fermion parity where the thermal averaged current is,

 at inverse temperature $\be=1/T$.
-For $\nu=1$ with $\abs{\Ga_\De}=\abs{\Ga_B}=0$, Eq. \eqref{eqn:I} reduces to the known result \cite{kwon-2004,fu-2009}.
+For $\nu=1$ with $\abs{\Ga_\De}=\abs{\Ga_B}=0$, Eq. \eqref{eqn:I} reduces to the known result in Ref. \cite{kwon-2004,fu-2009}.
 In the thermally-averaged current-phase relation Eq. \eqref{eqn:I}, each of the tunneling terms has different contributions.
 The thermally-averaged current-phase relation for parafermion and Majorana fermion tunneling are shown in Fig. \ref{fig:TI_beta}(a,b).
-Both the parafermion and Majorana fermion terms exhibit a zig-zag with a slope proportional to $\be$ whereas the Cooper pair tunneling term has a sine-wave contribution \footnote{There is a difference in the relative amplitude between Majorana fermion/parafermion tunneling and Cooper pair tunneling contribution in Eq. \eqref{eqn:Iop}.}.
+Both parafermion and Majorana fermion terms exhibit a zig-zag pattern with a slope proportional to $\be$ whereas the Cooper pair tunneling term has a sine-wave contribution.
+There is a difference in the relative amplitude between Majorana fermion/parafermion tunneling and Cooper pair tunneling contribution in Eq. \eqref{eqn:Iop}.
 Backscattering does not contribute to the shape of the thermally-averaged current.
 All thermally-averaged currents exhibit $2\pi$-periodicity due to the contributions from states with different quasiparticle parity.

-The fractional Josephson effect can arise at finite temperature if one is capable of projecting into individual states.
+The fractional Josephson effect can be detected at finite temperatures if one is capable of projecting into individual states.
 We can define the projected current using a projection operator $\hat{P}_r$ in the definition of trace in Eq. \eqref{eqn:I},